Even if someone builds a better mousetrap, there is always going to be someone who wants an even better mousetrap.

 My point is, Canva was invented so we wouldn’t all have to become design wizards, pouring hours into Photoshop training.
 It’s achieved that.
 But, even so, we want shortcuts for the shortcut.
-(There are a host of Canva hacks to play around with.)
+(There are a host of Canva keyboard shortcuts and hacks to play around with.)

 The one we are specifically focusing on right now is grouping.

 Now, I must say, I’m surprised to see this one hit my inbox so much, simply because “grouping” is something you can do across word processors, basic paint programs, and more.

 But, I then have to remind myself, if someone is asking for it, it must not be that clear of a solution–or that there might be a better way to go about doing so than however they’re currently going about it.